Other Complications

 • diseases where the body’s immune system attacks the body cells (eg: Oral Lichen Planus),

-• burning sensation of the mouth,
+• burning sensation in the mouth,

 • impaired function of saliva,